agsb/f2u/README.md

     a pseudo 16bit random generator;
     a adapted djb hash generator for 16bits;
     all 8bits and 16bits math from AVR200 manual;

- **still do not write to flash.**
+    update flash memory using a sram buffer ***

-# Decisions
+# Specifics

   all dictionary in flash;
+  all constants in flash;
-  all constants and variables in sram;
+  all values and variables in sram;
   eeprom preserves constants;
   a cell is 16 bits;
+  little endian, low byte at low address;
-  a char is ASCII 7 bits, one byte at SRAM, one cell at stacks. little endian, low byte at low address. maximum word lenght is 15; four bits flags (IMMEDIATE, COMPILE, HIDEN, TOGGLE) per word;
+  a char is ASCII 7 bits, one byte at SRAM, one cell at stacks. maximum word lenght is 15; four bits flags (IMMEDIATE, COMPILE, HIDEN, TOGGLE) per word;
-  numbers are signed two-complement;
+  word names are padded with space (0x20) numbers are signed two-complement;
-  parameter stack is 20 words, return stack is 20 words;
+  parameter stack is 18 words, return stack is 18 words;
-  terminal input buffer is 80 bytes, scratch-pad is 80 bytes, hold is 16 bytes;
+  terminal input buffer is 72 bytes, scratch-pad is 24 bytes, hold is 16 bytes;
-  variables and constants uses 128bytes free ram is about 640 bytes;
-  word names are padded with space (0x20)
+  all buffers ends in \0

 # Notes

-  1. primitives (Leaf) routine does not do any call.
+  1. primitives (Leaf) routine does not do any call or jump.
 Compound (Twig) routines do.
   2. index routines counts downwards until 0, ever, exact as C: for (; n != 0 ; n--) { ~~~ }
   3. no bounds check, none.
   4. compare bytes: COMPARE return FALSE or TRUE, only;
-  5. move bytes: CMOVE upwards, CMOVE> downwards;
+  5. move bytes: only MOVE done, ( still no CMOVE upwards, no CMOVE> downwards);
   6. word names lenght can be 1 to 15, padded with space (0x20);